Upcoming Field Trips

 7:00 AM - 4:00 PM

-Pasadena Audubon is excited to announce their first post pandemic dedicated pelagic.
-We will depart from Dana Point, Orange County on the Ocean Explorer and spend good amounts of our time in Los Angeles County waters.
-This nine hour trip will help us connect with species that are harder to see from just your average whale watch trip, and chartering the boat will allow us to focus specifically on the birds.
-(Your ticket helps support the Ocean Institute's work focusing on marine science, environmental education and maritime history).
+After an incredibly successful trip last year we’re excited to announce our dates for 2024’s dedicated pelagic!
+Departing from Dana Point in Orange County aboard the Ocean Institute Explorer, we'll spend time exploring the waters of both Orange and Los Angeles Counties.
+This nine-hour trip will help us connect with species that are harder to see from just your average whale watch and chartering the boat will allow us to focus specifically on the birds.
+(Trip report from last year here.)

-PAS will be providing expert pelagic tour leaders for this trip to help pick out interesting species.
-Birds that might be encountered include a variety of shearwaters, jaegers, phalaropes, alcids, gulls and terns.
-One of our main targets will be the rafts of storm-petrels that gather offshore in September which may include both Black, Ashy and Least.
-Uncommon and rare species discovered on similarly timed trips have included Manx and Flesh-footed Shearwater, Arctic Tern, Red-footed and Blue-footed Booby and Craveri’s Murrelet, among others.
+We will be providing expert pelagic tour leaders for this trip to help pick out interesting species.
+Birds that might be encountered include a variety of shearwaters, jaegers, phalaropes, alcids, gulls, and terns.
+One of our main targets will be the rafts of storm-petrels that gather offshore in September which may include both Black, Ashy, and Least.
+Uncommon and rare species discovered on similarly timed trips have included: Manx and Flesh-footed Shearwater, Arctic Tern, Red-footed and Blue-footed Booby, and Craveri’s Murrelet among others.

 Register here!